 Careers

 In a world with a rapidly changing economic paradigm, it is essential that our students are given the knowledge and skills that will be crucial to becoming socially and economically successful in the dynamic, innovative and competitive economies of the future.
-The goal of the King’s Norton Boys’ Careers CEIAG programme is to develop the knowledge, planning skills, self-awareness and decision-making skills of our students.
+The goal of the King Edward VI King’s Norton School for Boys Careers CEIAG programme is to develop the knowledge, planning skills, self-awareness and decision-making skills of our students.

-King’s Norton Boys’ School places a high value on providing high quality CEIAG for our students.
+King Edward VI King’s Norton School for Boys places a high value on providing high quality CEIAG for our students.
 The outcomes of the government’s 2017 policy paper “Careers Strategy: making the most of everyone’s skills and talents” and the Department for Education’s statutory inclusion of the Gatsby Benchmarks has led to an even more inclusive and comprehensive whole-school programme which serves to nurture the skills and knowledge that our students require to enhance their employability.

 The Gatsby Benchmarks